When Trauma Underlies Challenging Behaviors: New Answers for Vulnerable Children

 Subconsciously, his behavior was a preemptive strike coming from a traumatized brain.
 Unfortunately, many of our treatment strategies for such traumatized, vulnerable children involve punitive measures which only serve to reinforce a child’s sense of isolation and hopelessness.

 Matt’s struggles vividly illustrate why we need to incorporate the insights of neuroscience to help us understand the true underpinnings of mental health conditions.
 Instead of blaming these children, we need to help their parents, teachers and therapists understand the roots of their challenges.
 Until we do, young people like Matt will continue to suffer unnecessarily, harming themselves and others in the process.

-I explain how to make this needed shift in my latest book, Beyond Behaviors: Using Brain Science and Compassion to Understand and Solve Children’s Behavioral Challenges.
+I explain how to make this needed shift in my latest book, Brain-Body Parenting, and in Beyond Behaviors: Using Brain Science and Compassion to Understand and Solve Children’s Behavioral Challenges.

 You can also find free videos, podcast links, webinars and community on my website.
 Be well.